wp-plugins/live-composer-lite/readme.txt

 [youtube https://www.youtube.com/watch?v=t_HMvqogDrY]

-Make sure you check out the [interactive tutorials](http://livecomposerplugin.com/free-version/tutorial-chapter-one/?dslc=active)
+Make sure you try the [interactive tutorial](http://livecomposerplugin.com/playground/tutorial-chapter-one/?dslc=active) to get familiar with how it works ( It is the tutorial for the full version of the plugin, but it applies to the lite version as well )

 > This is a lite version of [Live Composer](http://livecomposerplugin.com/).
 > We will do our best to offer support, but this is a free plugin so it won't be as quick as the support for the [regular version](http://livecomposerplugin.com/).